qchen34/academic-personal-branding/content/authors/admin/_index.md

 education:
   courses:
-  - course: University of Toronto (St Geogre)
+  - course: University of Toronto
     institution: Master of Information
     year: 2019 to 2021
-  - course: University at Buffalo (SUNY)
+  - course: University at Buffalo
-    institution: University of Toronto
+    institution: Bachelor of Science
     year: 2019